Editor’s note: This article was updated with the most current information on July 4, 2018.

 Round-the-world tickets are custom made fares determined in price by each airline alliance.
 Travellers flying on a one-city flight will be paying a significant difference in fare from the globetrotter flying on a round-the-world ticket.
 Round-the-world tickets are made up of a series of flights that piece together an extended journey.

-Each round-the-world ticket is priced-out based on different airfare rules and criteria, like cabin class, total travel distance, number of continents visited and more.
-Ask a Round-the-World Airfare Expert for more information.
+Each round-the-world ticket is priced-out based on different airfare rules and criteria, like cabin class, total travel distance, number of continents visited, and more.
+Ask a Round-the-World Expert Traveller for more information.

-For example, a Latitude fare in Air Canada’s Economy Class will offer complimentary advance seat selection, no change fees (fare difference only), is fully-refundable, and you accumulate 125% of your earned Aeroplan miles (versus receiving 25% Aeroplan miles on a Tango fare), too!
+Travellers who foresee the need to make changes to their itineraries will pay extra for a flexible fare.
+Popular with business travellers and frequent flyers, flexible fares offer special benefits.
+For example, a Latitude fare in Air Canada’s Economy Class will offer complimentary advance seat selection, no change fees (fare difference only), is fully-refundable, and you accumulate 125% of your earned Aeroplan miles (versus receiving 25% Aeroplan miles on a Tango fare).

 While there are many reasons why your fare will differ from the person’s next to yours, we’ll find you the right deal and airfare type that works for your travel needs.
-Whether it’s from Toronto to Ottawa, business class, round-the-world, or all three, connect with an Airfare Expert online, in-store, or call 1-877-967-5302.
+Check out our latest Fare of the Month to Auckland, Adelaide & Melbourne with Air New Zealand (hello, lie-flat seats!), a multi-city ticket that allows you to experience two thrilling countries for the price of one airfare!
+Talk to an Expert Traveller for more information, online, in-store, or call us at 1-855-796-8359.